ProtoconNet/mitum-py-util/README.md

 ####  Land Document

-What you must prepare are,
+Here's what you need to prepare.

 * document id
 * document owner